Being a web hosting reseller can be rewarding and lucrative.

 Yes, probably less than that – but that would be a ‘basic’ setup.

 If you were starting from scratch you might want to create your own website to sell your services.
-You might also want to use our many customization options to brand everything your way, from the URLs to the entire control panel.
+You might also want to use our many customisation options to brand everything your way, from the URLs to the entire control panel.
 Depending on how much you’d like to do first, it would take time.

 Then you’d have to think about branding, marketing, advertising and so on.
 Like all businesses, you get out what you put in.
 If you want to be a success, you need to put the time in when you’re starting out.